tfherbert/buildovsnsh/README.md

 List of RPMs
 ---------

-RPMS produced by these scripts.
+List of RPMS produced by these scripts.
+They are placed in the release directory.

 * dpdk-2.2.0-1.fc23.x86_64.rpm
 * dpdk-debuginfo-2.2.0-1.fc23.x86_64.rpm